mynameiskaleb/johnnyromano.github.io/_posts/2019-03-11-google-drive-emailer.md

 ### 3. Adding a custom send email menu button

-The script has to be run from the Script Editor and thats ok it's just not always so user friendly.
+The script must be run from the Script Editor and thats ok it's just not always so user friendly.
 But Google allows you to create custom menus that will show up as a new menu item.
 It's easy to add, simply create the following function.
 This will run our primary script named 'run'.
 ~~~javascript
 // Create custom menu when Spreadsheet opens
 function onOpen() {